Drowning or Developing: Finding Strength in the Waves

 What has this season washed up in your heart?

 Is it disappointment?
 Hope deferred?
-Hidden fear?
+Hidden fears?

 Let the Word address it.
 Let the Spirit transform it.